jeremyschulman/pyzayo/README.md

 This package provides a python 3.8 asyncio based client to access the Zayo API system.

+The following API functional areas are supported:
+   * Service Inventory
+   * Maintenance

-This package also includes a CLI tool `zayocli` that can be used to access and display the Zayo Maintenance API features.
+This package also includes a CLI tool `zayocli` to retrieve and display information obtained via the API.

 # Installation